How To Become A Web Developer Without A Degree

 Reach Out

-However, I have known people in school that has gotten auto rejected by an ATM has but still got an interview because they reached out to an Engineering Manager.
+However, I have known people in school who have gotten auto-rejected by an ATM but still got an interview because they reached out to an engineering manager.

 How Do You Reach Out?